Chartreuse-Gaming/website/README.md

 ## Feedback

-If you have any feedback, please reach out to us at [contact@chartreuse-gaming.fr](mailto:contact@chartreuse-gaming.fr).
+If you have any feedback, please reach out to us at [ChartreuseGGaming@gmail.com](mailto:ChartreuseGGaming@gmail.com).

 <p align="right">(<a href="#top">back to top</a>)</p>